Who is Gloucester County Emergency Medical Service?

 Gloucester County EMS was created by the Gloucester County Board of Chosen Freeholders to provide lifesaving emergency medical services to any municipality within the County of Gloucester requesting service.
 The Board of Chosen Freeholders began this bold initiative after significant research, in response to lengthening response times experienced in some instances.
 Providing for the safety of it’s citizens a high priority within the County of Gloucester.

 How many municipalities have joined the EMS regional service?

-Seventeen municipalities currently have joined the GCEMS family: Clayton, East Greenwich, Glassboro, Greenwich, Logan, Mantua, National Park, Paulsboro, Pitman, Swedesboro, West Deptford, Woolwich, Harrison, South Harrison, Wenonah, Elk and Woodbury.
+Twenty Two municipalities currently have joined the GCEMS family: Clayton, East Greenwich, Glassboro, Greenwich, Logan, Mantua, National Park, Paulsboro, Pitman, Swedesboro, West Deptford, Woolwich, Harrison, South Harrison, Wenonah, Elk Woodbury Heights, Franklin Township, Newfield, Woodbury, Westville, and Deptford.
 Additional County of Gloucester municipalities are welcome to request service from GCEMS.

 When did Gloucester County EMS begin providing services?